rjkviegas/course/pills/js_functions.md

 var car = new Car();
 ```

 Which looks very similar.
-It's easy to think of `Car` as a class in JavaScript.
-But it's not; _it's just a function_.  **There are no classes in JavaScript**, but we do use functions as a convenient way to instantiate objects that share behaviour.
+But it's not; _it's just a function_.  **There were no classes in JavaScript prior to ES6**, but we use functions as a convenient way to instantiate objects that share behaviour.

 The important thing to notice is _how the function is invoked_.
 It is invoked using JavaScript's `new` keyword and that makes it behave in a very specific way.